| Alpha Technical Note #005 |

 The package declarations (made using the alpha::mode, alpha::menu,

-alpha::feature etc. procs) now support a keywords
+alpha::feature etc. procs) now support a keywords key.
+The

 value of this key is a list of words that the package wants to suggest.